 Srinagar, India (AP) -- A gunbattle between Indian troops and Kashmiri rebels on Saturday killed three insurgents in the disputed Himalayan region and triggered a new round of anti-India protests and clashes.

 The fighting began after government forces raided a cluster of homes on a tip that rebels were hiding in northwestern Sopore area, said police Inspector-General Muneer Ahmed Khan.
+He said that as the soldiers began searching homes, they came under gunfire from militants.

 In the ensuing battle, three rebels were killed and a police official injured, he said.